Whole Beings, Rightly Oriented to God

 body

-Marc Cortez, a professor of theology at Wheaton College, sometimes likes to ask his students to brainstorm all of the things they think contribute to spiritual growth.
+Marc Cortez, a theology professor at Wheaton College, often asks his students to list factors that contribute to spiritual growth.

 Students begin to list things you may expect: read the Bible, pray, go to church.
 These are good answers, but something’s missing.